logo

 Biography

 Kevin Gough graduated with a BSc (Hons) in Biochemistry from the University of Wales, Aberystwyth (1992).
 He then obtained a PhD in Biochemistry from Aberystwyth, graduating in 1996.
 His post-doctoral employment includes three years as a research associate at The University of Leicester before becoming a Research Scientist with ADAS.
 Within 8 years at ADAS, his roles progressed through Senior Research Scientist to Principal Research Scientist and Leader of the ADAS Biotechnology Group.
-Kevin joined the School of Veterinary Medicine and Science in 2007.
+Kevin joined the School of Veterinary Medicine and Science as a Lecturer in Molecular Biochemistry in 2007, became an Associate Professor in 2012, and Professor of Biochemistry and Pathology in 2019.
+Between 2018 and 2023 I was the Director of UNICAS (a University of Nottingham scheme supporting early stage interdisciplinary collaborations), and from 2022 I have been the Director of Research for the School of Veterinary Medicine and Science.

 Expertise Summary

-Kevin Gough is a lecturer in Molecular Biochemistry within the SVMS.
+Kevin Gough is Professor of Biochemistry and Pathology within the SVMS.

-He has acted as an independent scientific expert on appraisal panels for both the Defra TSE Review 2007 and for the Food Standards Agency TSE Research Programme Review 2007.
+He has acted as an independent scientific expert on appraisal panels for the Defra TSE Review 2007, for the Food Standards Agency TSE Research Programme Review 2007 and for the MRC Prion Research Reviews 2009 and 2014.
+He is also an Editorial Board Member for the journal Scientific Reports.

-He has over ten years experience of research in Molecular Biology and Biochemistry.
-Techniques include: prion diagnostics, recombinant antibody production, protein purification, monoclonal antibody production, diagnostic PCR and Q-PCR, enzyme kinetics and immunoassay development, plant transformation and plant and mammalian tissue culture methods.
+He has extensive experience of research in Molecular Biology and Biochemistry.
+Techniques include: prion diagnostics, recombinant antibody production, protein purification, monoclonal antibody production, diagnostic PCR and Q-PCR, enzyme kinetics and immunoassay development, next generation phage display, next generation sequencing, biomarker discovery.
 He also has extensive experience of project and staff management, contract management, bid preparation, results dissemination, business development and commercialisation.

 Research Summary